I LOVE winter and traveling to cold weather destinations. I know a lot of people…

 5. Klyde Warren Park in Dallas, TX

 With 20 blocks of major art institutions, the Dallas Arts District is one of the largest art areas in the country.
-Within the district is Klyde Warren Park, a truly unique park as it’s built over a recessed eight-lane highway.
+Within the district is Klyde Warren Park, a truly unique park as it’s built over an eight-lane recessed highway.
 Yes, you read that right.
 Dallas pretty much created something beautiful and enjoyable from something we associate so heavily with stress and burden.

 Architect Jim Burnett designed the 5.2-acre park to feel as though you’re moving through “rooms,” so in all, you’ll find 15 major locations with everything from a Butterfly Garden to a Botanical Garden.